eclipse-ee4j/jersey/README.md

 of the client-server communication is not an easy task without a good toolkit.
 In order to simplify development of RESTful Web services and their clients in Java, a standard and portable [JAX-RS API][jax-rs] has been designed.

-Jersey RESTful Web Services framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339) Reference Implementation.
+Jersey RESTful Web Services 2.x framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for JAX-RS APIs and serves as a JAX-RS (JSR 311 & JSR 339 & JSR 370) Reference Implementation.

+Jersey RESTful Web Services 3.x framework is open source, production quality, framework for developing RESTful Web Services in Java that provides support for Jakarta RESTful Web Services 3.0.

 Jersey framework is more than the JAX-RS Reference Implementation.
 Jersey provides it's own [API][jersey-api] that extend the JAX-RS toolkit with additional features